DamesMakingGames/manual/manual/cmte-resource-development.md

 This committee is governed by the joint [Terms of Reference](/manual/joint-terms-of-reference).

+# Meetings

+This committee meets on the **3rd Tuesday of every month**

 ## Current Members

 - **Chair:** Jayd Matyas
-- **Members:** Izzie Colpitts-Campbell, Jennie Robinson Faber, Natalie Zina-Walschots, Blanche Israël
+- **Members:** Izzie Colpitts-Campbell, Jennie Robinson Faber, Natalie Zina-Walschots, Blanche Israël, Rose Goodwin, Angelica Sales

 ## Responsibilities